-While I do have reviews of several air purifiers, I haven’t yet written about air humidifiers.
+While I do have review of several air purifiers and dehumidifiers, I haven’t yet written about air humidifiers.
 However, during the course of my research on snoring, I’ve realized that humidifiers could be the perfect device for the occasion.

 As I have mentioned, nasal issues are a common cause of snoring, so letting your nose and airway get dry could make the snoring worse.
 Having an air humidifier in the room would: